The Old Vic: Youth Theatre

-The 'Old Vic Youth Theatre’ was an acting company for young people between the ages of 12 and 20 mainly from the London Borough of Southwark.
+The 'Old Vic Youth Theatre' was an acting company for young people between the ages of 12 and 20 mainly from the London Borough of Southwark.
 The group was founded by Tom Vaughan of the Old Vic Theatre, Raymond Rivers of Morley College and Barry Anderson of the Southbank Education Institute.
 The Inner London Education Authority (ILEA) was the enterprise's main funding body.

 During the early spring term of 1977 auditions consisting of improvisational scenes run by the Youth Theatre's first professional directors Lucy Parker and Frederick Proud took place and around 40 applicants were chosen to form the company.

-By the middle of the summer in 1977 the 'Old Vic Youth Theatre’ had performed two plays for the paying public.
-First was ‘The Kitchen’ by Arnold Wesker which also incorporated improvised scenes alongside the actual script and was staged in the Emma Cons Hall at Morley College.
-The Youth Theatre's second production, ‘A Midsummer Night’s Dream’ by William Shakespeare was first performed at the George Inn Courtyard as part of the Southwark Shakespeare Festival the same year and was the company's debut production at the Old Vic Theatre itself.
+By the middle of the summer in 1977 the 'Old Vic Youth Theatre' had performed two plays for the paying public.
+First was The Kitchen by Arnold Wesker which also incorporated improvised scenes alongside the actual script and was staged in the Emma Cons Hall at Morley College.
+The Youth Theatre's second production, A Midsummer Night's Dream by William Shakespeare was first performed at the George Inn Courtyard as part of the Southwark Shakespeare Festival the same year and was the company's debut production at the Old Vic Theatre itself.

 In the autumn of 1977 a new round of auditions took place and the existing group expanded into two.
 One group concentrated on a famous scripted play whilst the other would devise a play through improvisation from which the material was scripted into a play by a professional playwright.

-The Youth groups continued to produce plays with new members auditioning each September until the mid 1980s.
+The youth groups continued to produce plays with new members auditioning each September until the mid 1980s.

 Reopening

 The Old Vic was significantly restored under the ownership of Toronto department-store entrepreneur 'Honest Ed' Mirvish in 1985.
 In 1987, his son David Mirvish installed Jonathan Miller as artistic director of the Old Vic and the theatre enjoyed several critical successes – including an Olivier Award for a production of the musical Candide, but suffered three straight years of financial loss.
 In 1990, Mirvish terminated Miller's contract over budgetary issues, earning much negative criticism in the British press.

 In 1997, Mirvish appointed Sir Peter Hall as artistic director and, again, enjoyed critical acclaim with such productions as The Master Builder with Alan Bates and Waiting for Godot with Ben Kingsley, but continuing financial loss.
 Within a year of the appointment, Mirvish terminated Hall's contract – again to much negative comment in the press – and put the Old Vic up for sale.
 In 1998, the building was bought by a new charitable trust, the Old Vic Theatre Trust 2000.
-In 2000, the production company Criterion Productions was renamed Old Vic Productions plc, though relatively few of its productions are at the Old Vic theatre.
+In 2000, the production company Criterion Productions was renamed Old Vic Productions plc, although relatively few of its productions are at the Old Vic theatre.

-Since 2015 Matthew Warchus has been Artistic Director of The Old Vic.
-His debut season opened in September 2015 with Warchus's production of a new play about education, Future Conditional by Tamsin Oglesby.